Navalag/camagru/README.md

-# camagru
+Camagru is a small Instagram-like site allowing you to create and share photo-montages.

-A small Instagram-like site allowing users to create and share photo-montages
+Simply make photo, add funny effects and leave your footprint  in history.

 Useful links: